tkzic/audiograph/README.txt

 Had some trouble with git this afternoon - unfortunately have had to recommit all the source files in the entire repository even though there were a small number of changes.
 The compiler warnings and runtime issues should be resolved. please contact me at tkzic@megalink.net if you have problems getting this current build to run in xCode.

-The app store version of audiograph is still broken in iOS 6
+As of today, The app store version of audioGraph is still broken in iOS 6.
+The version 1.1 update has been submitted is waiting for Apple's blessing.

 ----------------------------------------